Syrian Army Seizes More Ground In Eastern Ghouta

 Doctors without Borders says at least 1,000 people have been killed between Feb.
 18 and March 4 and another 5,000 wounded.

 As NPR's Ruth Sherlock reported, a U.N. call for a cease-fire has made little impact.
-Instead, residents of Ghouta continue to post photos and videos like these of the injured and of the dead, hoping that someone, somewhere can help.
+Instead, residents of Ghouta continue to post photos and videos of the injured and of the dead, hoping that someone, somewhere can help.

-Nearly 400,000 people have been trapped in Eastern Ghouta since 2013 when insurgents first took over control and the government began its offensive to oust the rebels.
+Nearly 400,000 people have been trapped in eastern Ghouta since 2013 when insurgents first took over control and the government began its offensive to oust the rebels.